Elfyn Evans: Career

 In 2012, Evans secured the FIA World Rally Championship (WRC) Academy title, the R2 title in the British Rally Championship (BRC) and the UK Fiesta Sport Trophy.
 In addition, he won the end-of-year FST International Shootout.
-In 2013 he contested a programme of WRC events in a 4WD car – his prize for winning the WRC Academy – and worked at M-Sport, helping to develop rally cars for the WRC and other championships.
+In 2013. he contested a programme of WRC events in a 4WD car – his prize for winning the WRC Academy – and worked at M-Sport, helping to develop rally cars for the WRC and other championships.

-His 2013 season began with the first round of the Australian Rally Championship, the National Rally in Canberra, in which he retired early on the first day.
+Evans' 2013 season began with the first round of the Australian Rally Championship, the National Rally in Canberra, in which he retired early on the first day.
 He then drove a Fiesta RRC on the WRC Rally of Portugal, retiring with a transmission problem before starting the final day under Rally 2 regulations.
 To his surprise, he was then asked to compete on the Rally Italy in Sardinia in a Ford Fiesta World Rally Car after Nasser Al-Attiyah was forced to withdraw because of commitments in Qatar.
 Despite having never competed on the event before, using Nasser's co-driver, competing in a WRC car for the first time and with no pre-event testing, Evans finished sixth.

 Evans switched to M-Sport for the 2014 season to drive a Ford Fiesta WRC as the teammate of veteran Mikko Hirvonen.
 His best results have been fourth at Mexico and Germany.
-The driver scored two podiums in 2015, finishing 7th in the overall standings.
+The driver scored two podiums in 2015, finishing seventh in the overall standings.

 M-Sport dropped Evans to the WRC-2 in 2016.
 Driving a Ford Fiesta R5, scoring wins at Monte Carlo, Sweden and Tour de Corse.
 He also won the 2016 British Rally Championship with five wins in seven races, also driving the Ford Fiesta R5.